abitofhelp/hybrid_app_ada/README.md

 - ✅ **Full inlining** (compiler can optimize across boundaries)
 - ✅ **Stack allocation** (no heap required)
 - ✅ **Type-safe** (verified at compile time)
-- ✅ **Functional composition** (functions passed as parameters)

-**Trade-off:**
-- ❌ Fixed at compile time (can't swap implementations at runtime)
-- This is perfect for most applications where wiring is known upfront

 ## Error Handling: Railway-Oriented Programming